SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom ATV Failover Manager.md

 # British Telecom ATV Failover Manager

-This is a virtual protocol that is used to control/switch sources on the **AppearTV X20** devices based on the signals measured by the probes.
-Both **IneoQuest Surveyor TS** probes as **IneoQuest Inspector Live** probes are supported for this integration.
-Manual or Automatic actions can take place by user-interaction or probes reporting failures.
-To control the application you need to use the Visual overview layer.
+This is a virtual connector that is used to control/switch sources on **AppearTV X20** devices based on the signals measured by the probes.
+Both **IneoQuest Surveyor TS** probes and **IneoQuest Inspector Live** probes are supported for this integration.
+Manual or automatic actions can take place based on user interaction or probes reporting failures.
+To control the application, you need to use the Visual Overview layer.

 ## About